Business

 Dynamics of Semantic Convergence

 The researchers found that the stories of AI-assisted groups were more similar both to each other and to AI-generated ideas.
-This raises concerns about the potential homogenization of creative outputs if AI tools become widely used New study on AI-assisted creativity reveals an interesting social dilemma.
+This raises concerns about the potential homogenization of creative outputs if AI tools become widely used.

 Implications for Businesses and Professionals